EtienneLamoureux/durmand-scriptorium/docs/COLLECTION_CONSUMER.md

 public function get($id)
 ```

-The *get* method allows to fetch detailed information about one or more element of the collection.
+The *get* method fetches detailed information about one or more element of the collection.
 It accepts a single ID or an array of IDs.

-There is no limit to the size of the array passed in parameter, as a batch request will automatically built if the number of IDs exceed the limit of the API.
-However, if you wish to retreive detailed information about all the elements of the collection, the use of the *getAll* method is prefered.
+There is no limit to the size of the array passed in parameter, as a batch request will automatically be built if the number of IDs exceed the limit of the API.
+However, if you wish to retrieve detailed information about all the elements of the collection, see the *getAll* method.

 ### Example
 ```php